beegee-tokyo/SX126x-Arduino/README.md

 Changelog
 --------
+- 2019-10-11: Added support for LoRaWan connection to single channel Gateway (no frequency hopping)
 - 2019-10-09:
   - Tested LoRaWan with a single channel LoRaWan gateway.
   - Added support for single channel gateways